-- In 2014, Apple employees sued the company, claiming Apple’s rules prohibited employees from talking about the company’s labor conditions with one another.
+- In 2014, a tech company’s employees sued the company, claiming its rules prohibited workers from talking about the company’s labor conditions with one another.

-- In 2016, McDonald’s agreed to pay $3.75 million to settle a lawsuit claiming it was liable for labor law violations by a California franchisee.
+- In 2016, a food chain agreed to pay $3.75 million to settle a lawsuit claiming it was liable for labor law violations by a California franchisee.

-- In March 2017, it was announcedthe Olsen Twins are currently settling a class-action wage theft lawsuit with their former interns.
-The interns stated they worked overtime without pay, didn’t receive proper breaks, which led to dehydration, and much more.
+- In March 2017, it was announced two celebrity sisters were settling a class-action wage theft lawsuit with their former interns.
+The interns stated they worked overtime without pay, didn’t receive proper breaks, which led to dehydration, and more.

 Service to Employees

-You value your employees, so show it!
-Displaying labor law posters is another way to show your employees you respect and want them to feel comfortable in the workplace.
+You value your employees, so show it.
+Displaying labor law posters is another way to show your employees you respect them and want them to feel comfortable in the workplace.
 As stated earlier, labor law posters inform employees of their rights and company policies.

 With this transparency, employees will feel you are being honest and not trying to hide anything from them.